kos3150/kos3150/README.md

 # Hi there :joy:

-## Hello to all the people that helped me along the way!
+## Thank you to all the people that helped me along the way!
-I graduated from Arizona State University, Ira J. Fulton School of Engineering and I am currently working as a Freelance Graphic Designer, Web Developer, and Creative Director.
+I graduated from Arizona State University, Ira A. Fulton School of Engineering and I'm currently working as a Freelance Graphic Designer, Web Developer, and Creative Director.
 Studio: Media Design Group | Upland, California USA.
 <!--
 **kos3150/kos3150** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: